 - Every Child a Treasure (video; UVM – VT Center on Disability and Community Inclusion) information from families who have a child with special needs.

-- Videatives : firstname.lastname@example.org get on their email list and regularly receive emails of short clips of young children in group settings, with discussion points for each clip
+- Videatives : https://videatives.com/ short clips from real life early childhood programs in practice. firstname.lastname@example.org to get on their email list and regularly receive emails of short clips of young children in group settings, with discussion points for each clip.
+Free trial for 2weeks, then pay to continue to receive them.

 - Prevent Child Abuse and Neglect (PCAN) curricula from Zero to Three; includes supplemental DVD (housed at Community Child Care Support Agencies)